MarkoPaul0/WireBait/README.md

 <a name="requirements"/>

 ## Requirements
-  * You have a Lua interpreter 5.3
+* You have a Lua interpreter 5.2 or above
 * You have a dissector and data to test it (hex string or pcap file)
 * You have a Lua debugger (I like [ZeroBrane Studio](https://studio.zerobrane.com/)) [only a requirement for step by step debugging]

 Note that WireBait does not interact at all with Wireshark.